Insurance Bad Faith in Washington

 What is Insurance Bad Faith?

 Insurance bad faith is deception, dishonesty, inequity, and unfair treatment of the insured.
+It is a breach of the duty of good faith and fair dealing.

-The Washington Insurance Fair Conduct Act
+What is The Washington Insurance Fair Conduct Act (IFCA)?

 How Does IFCA Work?

-IFCA establishes a cause of action for a person covered by an insurance policy or contract if an insurance company wrongfully denies a claim or inappropriately processes a claim.
+IFCA establishes a cause of action for a person covered by an insurance policy or contract if an insurance company wrongfully denies or inappropriately processes a claim.
 IFCA defines what types of conduct by an insurance company or adjuster constitute a violation of the law.

 A successful plaintiff can recover “actual damages sustained, together with the costs of the action, including reasonable attorneys’ fees and litigation costs.”
 Costs include “actual and statutory litigation costs, including expert witness fees.”

-In addition, the court has authority to “increase the total award of damages to an amount not to exceed three times the actual damages.”
+In addition, the court has the authority to “increase the total award of damages to an amount not to exceed three times the actual damages.”

-The Washington Court of Appeals held that the IFCA requirement to act in “good faith” applies not only to the insurance company, but to the adjuster working for the insurance company as well.
+The Washington Court of Appeals held that the IFCA requirement to act in “good faith” applies not only to the insurance company but to the adjuster working for the insurance company as well.
 That means you may be able to file an IFCA claim against either or both the insurance company and the insurance adjuster.

 IFCA Violations

-(1) Misrepresenting pertinent facts or insurance policy provisions.
+1. Misrepresenting pertinent facts or insurance policy provisions.

-(2) Failing to acknowledge and act reasonably promptly upon communications with respect to claims arising under insurance policies.
+2. Failing to acknowledge and act reasonably promptly upon communications with respect to claims arising under insurance policies.

-(3) Failing to adopt and implement reasonable standards for the prompt investigation of claims arising under insurance policies.
+3. Failing to adopt and implement reasonable standards for the prompt investigation of claims arising under insurance policies.

-(4) Refusing to pay claims without conducting a reasonable investigation.
+4. Refusing to pay claims without conducting a reasonable investigation.

-(5) Failing to affirm or deny coverage of claims within a reasonable time after fully completed proof of loss documentation has been submitted.
+5. Failing to affirm or deny coverage of claims within a reasonable time after fully completed proof of loss documentation has been submitted.

-(6) Not attempting in good faith to effectuate prompt, fair and equitable settlements of claims in which liability has become reasonably clear. …
+6. Not attempting in good faith to effectuate prompt, fair, and equitable settlements of claims in which liability has become reasonably clear…

-(7) Compelling a first party claimant to initiate or submit to litigation, arbitration, or appraisal to recover amounts due under an insurance policy by offering substantially less than the amounts ultimately recovered in such actions or proceedings.
+7. Compelling a first party claimant to initiate or submit to litigation, arbitration, or appraisal to recover amounts due under an insurance policy by offering substantially less than the amounts ultimately recovered in such actions or proceedings.

-(8) Attempting to settle a claim for less than the amount to which a reasonable person would have believed he or she was entitled by reference to written or printed advertising material accompanying or made part of an application.
+8. Attempting to settle a claim for less than the amount to which a reasonable person would have believed he or she was entitled by reference to written or printed advertising material accompanying or made part of an application.

-(12) Failing to promptly settle claims, where liability has become reasonably clear, under one portion of the insurance policy coverage in order to influence settlements under other portions of the insurance policy coverage.
+9. Failing to promptly settle claims, where liability has become reasonably clear, under one portion of the insurance policy coverage in order to influence settlements under other portions of the insurance policy coverage.

-(13) Failing to promptly provide a reasonable explanation of the basis in the insurance policy in relation to the facts or applicable law for denial of a claim or for the offer of a compromise settlement.
+10. Failing to promptly provide a reasonable explanation of the basis in the insurance policy in relation to the facts or applicable law for denial of a claim or for the offer of a compromise settlement.

-(16) Failing to adopt and implement reasonable standards for the processing and payment of claims after the obligation to pay has been established.
+11. Failing to adopt and implement reasonable standards for the processing and payment of claims after the obligation to pay has been established.

 Prompt Investigation Standards